AI Copilots for Reproducibility in Science: A Case Study: Use Case: A Copilot for Reproducing Research

 One of the first steps of the Reproducibility Copilot is to generate a reproducibility-focused Jupyter Notebook for the reader.
 This Notebook is structured around the logical flow of the original study, using placeholders where information is missing from the authors.
 These placeholders serve not only to guide the reader through incomplete parts of the research, but also to inform the author about where clarifications or additions are needed.
 Anchoring the LLM analysis on this Notebook helps focus the checks on the most essential elements for reproduction.

-The generated Notebook, shown in Figure~\ref{fig:example_notebook}, begins with a clear structure to reproduce the figures and tables of the study.
-By organizing the reader’s process and clarifying where input is needed, the Notebook serves as a scaffold rather than a replacement for the author’s work.
-In Figure~\ref{fig:example_notebook_cell}, we show an example cell that corresponds to a figure from Rodriguez and Laio (2014)~\cite{rodriguez2014clustering}.
-The system has added a placeholder to indicate that the code to generate the plot is missing, and uses this signal to later generate a recommendation to the author to supply the relevant code.
+The generated Notebook, shown in Figure~\ref{fig:example_notebook}, focuses on the reproduction of the figures and tables of the study.\footnote{We have observed that most results tend to appear in figures or tables.
+So, for simplicity, results that are not mentioned in any table or figure are effectively ignored in the current implementation.} By organizing the reader’s process and clarifying where input is needed, the Notebook serves as a scaffold rather than a replacement for the author’s work.
+In Figure~\ref{fig:example_notebook_cell}, we show an example cell that corresponds to a figure from~\citet{rodriguez2014clustering}.
+The system has added a placeholder to indicate that the code to generate the plot is missing (see ``\# Add code to generate and display the results''), and uses this signal to later generate a recommendation to the author to supply the relevant code.

 Once the Notebook is generated, the system applies a series of dedicated modules to identify and flag missing or ambiguous information.
 Through successive design iterations, four modules were designed and implemented in our prototype: \begin{enumerate} \item Hyperparameter Checker: Analyzes code and documentation to identify critical hyperparameter values that are missing or ambiguous.
 Recommends clarifications to the authors. \item Dataset Checker: Scans the manuscript and code for data usage, verifying the presence of direct links to datasets.
-Flags missing datasets and proposes resolution steps. \item Code Checker: Examines code to detect missing snippets essential for experiment replication. \item Documentation Checker: Assesses inline comments and code structure to evaluate readability and comprehensibility.
+Flags missing datasets and proposes resolution steps. \item Code Checker: Examines the code to detect missing snippets essential for experiment replication. \item Documentation Checker: Assesses inline comments and code structure to evaluate readability and comprehensibility.
 Generates clarifications for unclear segments. \end{enumerate}